rivkamitchell/AML-Mini-Project-2/README.md

 This returns the probability of seeing term x in the text.

 4. tfidf(data)
 This returns a matrix of TF-IDF scores.
-We can interpret the TF-IDF score matrix as follows: Each row is of the form (A,B) C, where A is the comment number, B is the index we have given to a term, C is the TF-IDF score of term B in comment number A.
+We can interpret the Tf-Idf score matrix as follows: Each row is of the form (A,B) C, where A is the comment number, B is the index we have given to a term, C is the Tf-Idf score of term B in comment number A.

 5. score_function(data,j)
 This computes the variable rank of word j in the data.